 Harris' acting was regularly praised for its honesty, amination and immediacy.
 Physically unprepossessing, with a delicate frame and plain features ("Pictures make me look like a twelve-year-old boy who flunked his body-building course," she said), she nonetheless radiated intensity and magnetism, aided greatly by a near musical, flutey voice.
 She was at her best characters who were simultaneously strong, yet helpless, keenly pursuing their desires but rarely attaining them.

+A stroke in 2001 slowed down Harris' productivity.
+She suffered a second stroke in 2010.
 Julie Ann Harris was born on Dec.
 2, 1925, in Grosse Pointe, Michigan, the daughter of Elsie L. (née Smith), a nurse, and William Pickett Harris, a wealthy investment banker.
 She grew up in a world of privilege, and her theatre-loving parents took her to each touring show that passed through Detroit.
 Her mother hoped she would enter society, but she declined, settling on acting as her future.
 Upon moving to New York City, she attended The Hewitt School.

 She made her Broadway debut in the 1945 comedy It's a Gift.
 Over the next five years, she was constantly employed, playing in a collection of classics by Shakespeare, Sophocles and Synge.
 For one of these plays, the short-lived Sundown Beach in 1949 (directed by Elia Kazan, who would later cast her in "East of Eden"), she won her first of many accolades: A Theatre World Award.